The Experts Have Got This All Wrong

 LLC Investment Offshore

-In my Monday dispatch this week I suggested that it’s not necessary to use an offshore LLC for IRA investments offshore.
+In a recent dispatch I suggested that it’s not necessary to use an offshore LLC for an IRA investment offshore.
 In fact, I recommended against it, pointing out that, while there are exceptions, most of the time a U.S. LLC does the job at less cost.

-As I predicted it would, that suggestion generated a great volume of hate mail, all from folks with letters after their names telling me that the advice was all wet, misinformed, even dangerous.
+As I expected it would, that suggestion generated a great volume of hate mail, all from folks with letters after their names telling me that the advice was all wet, misinformed, even dangerous.

 A CFP (Chartered Financial Planner) wrote: